-Contact an Ohio Asbestos Attorney about Mesothelioma Lung Cancer & Asbestos Exposure
+Contact an Ohio Asbestos Attorney about Mesothelioma Lung Cancer Lawsuits & Asbestos Exposure Settlements

-Each year Ohio men and women are diagnosed with mesothelioma, an asbestos related illnesses due to asbestos exposure.
-A diagnosis of mesothelioma is overwhelming news for the individual and their family.
-Talk to an Ohio Asbestos Attorney for more information.
+Each year hundreds of Ohio men and women are diagnosed with lung cancer, pulmonary fibrosis and mesothelioma—asbestos-related illnesses potentially due to past asbestos exposure.
+A diagnosis of mesothelioma and lung cancer is overwhelming news for the individual and their family.
+To consider ways to assist in paying for medical expenses, you may talk to an Ohio Asbestos Attorney for information on treatment and compensation.

 Joe Lyon is a Cincinnati asbestos attorney who assists those individuals and families in need of legal advice.
 These families are not alone.
 Nationwide, there are about 3,000 new diagnosis of mesothelioma a year.

 Mesothelioma is a serious illness that has been linked to asbestos exposure in medical literature.
 It is estimated that there will be 250,000 new cases before 2020 due to the latency period of 20-50 years after being first exposed to asbestos.

 Ohio Occupational Exposure

 There are professions that are more associated with asbestos exposure than others, generally because of the materials used in a job or where the position was located.
 Occupations most likely to present an occupational exposure include: